glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 This will cause some delay between initial registration and final Accession Number assignment.
 However it will help clarify what exactly are the issues with the structure, if there are any.

 ### Detailed Registration Example

+The following is a simple example of a structure registration, with detailed explanation of the new flow.

 1. Registration of WURCS structure
 1. Format Detection